luckyeven/luckyeven/README.md

 I am Shifeng Song(luckyeven).
 I live in Ottawa and I’ve recently done my Bachelors in ***Computer Engingeering*** from University of Ottawa and will pursue  ***Artificial Intelligence Software Development*** from Algonquin college.

+I have always been self-motivated.
+I was born in

 ## I’m Currently Learning